We’ve updated our trip change and cancellation policies for charters affected by COVID-19. Learn more

 Business does not happen in isolation.
 Toronto’s energy, accessibility, and business infrastructure make it a fitting setting for board and shareholders meetings and partnership negotiations.
 Toronto’s venues host multiple business events, conventions, and conferences.
 Teams choose Toronto to launch new products or partnerships with flair, honor distinct employees, celebrate the winning year, or kick-start the new one.

 Sometimes the experience itself is the reward: many off-site training and workshops, team buildings, and incentive experiences for team and clients rely on the location to set them for success.
-The charter bus rental becomes a part of the experience, too: no one will get lost, arrive late, or be too tired to enjoy the corporate event.
+A Toronto corporate charter bus rental becomes a part of the experience, too: no one will get lost, arrive late, or be too tired to enjoy the corporate event.

 A wide variety of bus types are available to you for your charter bus rentals.